Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations

+\paragraph{Geometric interpretability.} Interpretability refers to the degree to which a model's internal mechanisms and features can be understood \cite{Garouani_2024}.
+Existing methods to model queries rely purely on neural networks to model both queries and operators~\cite{long-etal-2022-neural}, or provide a geometric construction of queries but use neural networks to learn the logical operations~\cite{query2box,betae,cone}.
+In the second case, the interpretability degree is higher, since we can better understand the mechanism to represent queries.
+But, in both cases interpretability of the logical operators is limited as such operators are \emph{learned} by a neural network.

 \paragraph{Modeling of transitive relations.} Transitive relations can be understood in two ways: (a) the rule form $r \circ \ldots \circ r \equiv r$, where $r$ composed with itself is equivalent to $r$ and (b) the logical form $\forall a,b,c: r(a,b) \land r(b,c) \to r(a,c)$ where entities $a,b,c$ exist in chain-like form under the relation $r$.
-Based on the rule form, we can model the relation projection as an idempotent transformation~\cite{rotpro} and, from the perspective of the logical form, the chain-like structure of entities can be modeled as an order-preserving loss function such as those used to preserve hierarchies~\cite{ordere}.
-Transitivity is a special case of composition, which is a property that some multi-hop reasoning methods allow~\cite{query2box,acone}.
-However, they cannot model transitivity in the rule form because their geometric transformations are not idempotent.
-Furthermore, since they rely on a distance-based function to associate queries and answers, those methods cannot encode the chain-like form of transitive relations.
+Based on the rule form, we can model the relation projection as an idempotent transformation~\cite{rotpro} and, from the perspective of the logical form, the chain-like structure of entities can be modeled with an order-preserving loss function such as those used to preserve hierarchies~\cite{ordere}.

+While some multi-hop reasoning methods can encode relation composition~\cite{query2box,acone}, they cannot model transitivity (which is a special case of composition) because their encoding does not preserve the idempotency property of transitive relations.
+Furthermore, current methods rely on distance-based functions to associate queries and answers, and those methods cannot encode the chain-like form of transitive relations either. \\